-The summer session normally consists of five-week, eight-week, or ten-week courses.
-Students regularly enrolled in the university may take work applicable to their degree during the summer session.
+The summer session consists of five-week, eight-week, and ten-week courses.
+Students regularly enrolled in the University may take work applicable to their degree during the summer session.
 All regulations governing the regular academic year also pertain to the summer session.

-Students entering the university for the first time during one term of the Summer Session are referred to the appropriate section in the "Admissions" chapter.
+Students entering the University for the first time during one term of the Summer Session are referred to the appropriate section in the "Admissions" chapter.

-Grading System
+Grading